GSA/digitalgov.gov/content/about/style-guide.md

 **Initialism examples**:

-An initialism is an acronym where you prnounce each letter.
+An initialism is an acronym where you pronounce each letter.

 - OMG &mdash; Oh, my God (or gosh)
 - LOL &mdash; laughing out loud